Waystar Holding Corp. research snapshot

 Industry trend

-Healthcare RCM benefits from the secular shift toward value-based care, outpatient migration, consumerization of healthcare payments, and the growing complexity of insurance billing.
-However, the same trends attract competition from AI-native startups, EHR vendors adding RCM modules, and large health IT consolidators.
+Healthcare RCM benefits from the secular shift toward value-based care, consumerization of healthcare payments, growing billing complexity, and provider pressure to lower the cost to collect.
+Providers are consolidating fragmented point solutions onto connected platforms, which favors Waystar, while AI-native entrants, EHR vendors adding RCM modules, and large health IT consolidators create competitive pressure.

 Valuation and margin of safety